Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Florida State and its opponents have gone over the current 59.5-point total in three of six games this season.
+- Florida State and its opponents have gone over the current 58.5-point total in three of six games this season.

-- UMass has combined with its opponents to score more than 59.5 points in two games this season.
+- UMass' games have gone over 58.5 points in two opportunities this season.

-- Saturday's total is 16.1 points higher than the combined 43.4 PPG average of the two teams.
+- Saturday's over/under is 15.1 points higher than the combined 43.4 PPG average of the two teams.

-- This contest's total is 12.3 points fewer than the 71.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 71.8 points per game, 13.3 more than this contest's over/under.

-- The average total in Seminoles games this season is 58.7, 0.8 points fewer than Saturday's total of 59.5 .
+- Seminoles games this season feature an average total of 58.7 points, a number 0.2 points higher than Saturday's over/under.

-- The 59.5 total in this game is 1.3 points higher than the 58.2 average total in Minutemen games this season.
+- In 2021, games involving the Minutemen have averaged a total of 58.2 points, 0.3 fewer than this game's set over/under.

 Florida State Stats and Trends

-- Thus far this season Florida State has two wins against the spread.
+- Florida State has two wins against the spread in six games this year.

-- Florida State's games this year have hit the over two times in six opportunities (33.3%).

 - Find the latest spread and moneyline odds for Florida State at SISportsbook.